 What is a data mart?

-A data mart is a curated subset of data often generated for analytics and business intelligence users.
-Data marts are often created as a repository of pertinent information for a subgroup of workers or a particular use case.
+A data mart is a subset of data often created for analytics and business intelligence users, serving as a repository for specific information and use cases.

 What’s the difference between a data mart and a data warehouse?

 Slow and overloaded data warehouses are often the underlying reason for the creation of data marts, and frequently serve as their underlying data source.
 Often, as data volumes and analytics use cases increase, organizations cannot serve every analytics use case without degrading the performance of their data warehouse, so they export a subset of data to the mart for analytics.